 A Comprehensive Biographical Analysis

-According to Rev. Jethro Rumple, John was related to the Erskines, on his mother's side.
-See Lord Gray, and Peerage of Scotland...
+According to Rev. Jethro Rumple, John Dunn, Esq. was connected to the Erskines, on his mother's side.
+See Lord Gray, and Peerage of Scotland.
+See image below.
+Geni needs to make this merge.

-According to General William Smith and W. Thomas Smith, John relocated to North Carolina when he was about 17 years old, and he and Frances Peronneau parented 10 children, Nancy, Mary, Elizabeth, Hannah, four girls; Joseph, John, Isaac, Hezekiah, Leonard and Bartholomew, six boys.
+According to General William Smith and W. Thomas Smith, John Dunn relocated to North Carolina when he was about 17 years old, and he and Frances Peronneau parented 10 children, Nancy, Mary, Elizabeth, Hannah, four girls; Joseph, John, Isaac, Hezekiah, Leonard and Bartholomew, six boys.
+See images below.

 In 1714, Frances Peronneau faked her death, and joined into a Common Law union with John Dunn, which was a Capital Offense, equivalent to rape, and punishable by death.
 See Burial.